Although a trading style may change overtime, it’s important to know what kind of trader you are today.

 Quant or Discretionary

-When QiT started development of its portfolios, it was decided, above all, the rule set had to be kept simple and the market had to be liquid leaving the most obvious market to trade the entire US Equity market with volume restrictions.
+QiT decided, above all, use a simple rule set.
+The market had to be liquid leaving the most obvious market to trade the entire US Equity market with volume restrictions.

 What timeframe will the system use and how long will the strategy hold positions?
 Are the portfolios going to hold positions for minutes to hours, days to weeks or the strategy be the old proverbial, buy and hold?